bkw777/REXCPM_UPS/README.md

 BOM for TANDY 102 & 200 [DigiKey](https://www.digikey.com/short/35h9821f)

 Not in the BOM, you will also optionally need about 2 inches or 50mm of 21-24awg (0.7-0.5mm) insulated solid wire. (solid core ethernet cable is typically 23awg) Thicker is better than thinner.
 25mm will be used as a pin that a female dupont connector will go on to.
 25mm will be used as mechanical strengthening for one of the battery holders.

+PCB ordering notes: If you want the battery terminals to be gold plated, choose ENIG finish when ordering the PCBs.
+The link above is only for PCBWAY because they have a convenient way to share a pre-loaded link like OSHPark has, except cheaper, faster, and with a fully cleanly cut board outline with no panelization tabs that still need to be sanded down.
+However PCBWAY is the more expensive when you add ENIG.
+If you take the gerber zip from [releases](../releases), both Elecrow and JLCPCB are equivalent quality and speed but don't charge as much extra for ENIG, and OSHPark is always ENIG.

 ## For TRS-80 Model 100